 The scar tissue surrounding the fallopian tubes and ovaries is carefully divided.
 This is accomplished by use of blunt or sharp dissection, laser, or electrocautery.
 Once all adhesions have been cut and mobility and function is restored in the fallopian tubes and ovaries, a temporary protective material is placed in the pelvic cavity.
 This keeps new adhesions from forming.
 Instruments are then withdrawn and portal incisions are closed.

 In the CPT codebook, Laparoscopic Procedures on the Oviduct/Ovary (58660-58679) are located in the Female Genital System subsection of the Surgery section.

 Looking in the Alphabetic Index under Laparoscopy, ovary/oviducts, it refers us to 49322, 58660-58679.

 There are other ways you can find the right code in the Alphabetic Index; i.e. under Pelvic, lysis, or under Lysis, adhesions, ovary.

 In the scenario provided, the surgical laparoscopic lysis of adhesions was performed alone.
-However, according to AAPC, there are times when this procedure is performed in conjunction with another primary surgical laparoscopic procedure.
-When this occurs, CPT code 58660 is not to be reported separately unless the amount of time and effort warrants it because typically lysis of adhesions is included in the primary laparoscopic surgery.
+However, sometimes, a surgical laparoscopy with lysis of adhesions is performed in combination with another primary surgical laparoscopic procedure.
+When this occurs, CPT code 58660 should not be reported separately unless extra time and effort is required to carry out the procedure.
+The reason for this is that generally lysis of adhesions is included in the primary laparoscopic surgery.

 B, C, and D are incorrect.

 B. 58740, Lysis of adhesions (salpingolysis, ovariolysis).
-This does not include a laparoscopic approach
+This does not include a laparoscopic approach.

 C. 58661, Laparoscopy, surgical; with removal of adnexal structures (partial or total oophorectomy and/or salpingectomy